jalik/cuic/README.md

 A simple notification where you can put anything inside.

-This component inherits from `Component`.
+This component inherits from `Closable`.

 ```js
 import {Notification} from "cuit/dist/ui/notification";